romana/romana.github.io/faq/faq.md

 #### 6. Does Romana work with Docker?

 It will.
-The current [v0.6 release](/roadmap/) does not support Docker, but it is planned for release v0.2.
+The current [v0.6 release](/try_romana/docker/) does not support Docker, but it is planned for a future release.

 {% include backtotopbutton.html %}